 A DMARC record can help improve your reputation by ensuring emails that come from your domain are authentic.
 It provides a set of protocols that aim to improve email delivery and prevent spoofing and phishing attacks.
+What is DMARC?
 DMARC helps provide guidelines for what to do with email messages that do not align with policies published in your DNS.
 You must first ensure that SPF and DKIM policies are in place and working correctly.
 Any mistakes can result in problems with email delivery and increased phishing attacks.
 We’ll show you how to create DMARC record in DNS with the DMARC record generator on EasyDMARC.

 What is a DMARC Record?

-A DMARC record stands for Domain-Based Message Authentication, Reporting, and Conformance.
 It is a TXT record that can be published in your DNS to determine what happens when a message fails to meet certain criteria.
 In other words, if the receiving server cannot verify that the incoming email is from who it says it’s from, then it will fail a DMARC check.

 DMARC records help servers communicate with each other and verify their authenticity.
 It allows an incoming server to either reject the message, quarantine it (send it to spam), or allow it to go through.
 A published DMARC record can also send reports to an authorized user with information and data pertaining to which messages are being rejected and which are going through.